awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

    You should see the PHP information page:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/phpinfo7.2.10.png)
-**Note**

    If you do not see this page, verify that the `/var/www/html/phpinfo.php` file was created properly in the previous step\.
 You can also verify that all of the required packages were installed with the following command\.

    ```
    [ec2-user ~]$ sudo yum list installed httpd mariadb-server php-mysqlnd
    ```

    If any of the required packages are not listed in your output, install them with the sudo yum install *package* command\.
 Also verify that the `php7.2` and `lamp-mariadb10.2-php7.2` extras are enabled in the output of the amazon\-linux\-extras command\.

 1. Delete the `phpinfo.php` file\.
 Although this can be useful information, it should not be broadcast to the internet for security reasons\.